 Landmarks are the nodes elected to help us to construct the HVC.
-A landmark has at most seven pairs of (lm_id, lm_hop) in its VCV, one pair coming from itself and the others coming from the vertices of a hexagon inscribed in the circle whose radius is R hops centered at that landmark.
-To gather the relative position of the landmarks, when a landmark receives seven pairs of (lm_id, lm_hop) , it transmits a packet with its VCV to the sink.
-If a landmark is located at the boundary of the network or the holes, it may receive less than seven pairs of (lm_id, lm_hop) .
-We can set a threshold time T_b for a landmark to gather its seven pairs of (lm_id, lm_hop) .
-When a landmark cannot receive seven pairs of (lm_id, lm_hop) within time T_b , it has to transmit a packet with its VCV to inform the sink node, too.
+A landmark has at most seven pairs of $(lm\id, lm\hop)$ in its VCV, one pair coming from itself and the others coming from the vertices of a hexagon inscribed in the circle, whose radius is R hops centered at that landmark.
+To gather the relative position of the landmarks, when a landmark receives seven pairs of (lm id, lm hop), it transmits a packet with its VCV to the sink node by flooding.
+If a landmark is located at the boundary of the network or the hole, it may receive less than seven pairs of $(lm_id, lm_hop)$ .
+We can set a threshold time $T_b$ for a landmark to gather its seven pairs of $(lm_id, lm_hop)$ .
+When a landmark cannot receive enough pairs of $(lm_id, lm_hop)$ within time $T_b$ , it has to transmit a packet with its VCV to inform the sink node, too.
 After all the landmarks have transmitted the VCV packets to the sink, the sink can construct the HVC chart from them.
-And the sink node will flood the HVC chart to all the nodes in the network to let them know the relative locations between the landmarks.
+The HVC chart can then be constructed by the sink, and the sink node will flood the HVC chart to all the nodes in the network to let them know the relative locations between the landmarks.

-3.3 Analysis the Flooding Radius of Landmarks
+3.3 Analysis of the Flooding Radius of Landmarks

-As mentioned above, we assume the maximum hops of flooding control packets by landmarks to assign virtual coordinates to nodes is X. The value of X is an important factor which will affect the routing path length.
-In the following, we will prove that if $X = \sqrt{7/3}R \approx 1.53R$, most of nodes can receive at least seven control packets of assigning virtual coordinate from landmarks in a dense network.
+As mentioned above, we assume the maximum hops of flooding control packets by the landmarks in assigning virtual coordinates to nodes is X. The value of X is an important factor which will affect the routing path length.
+In the following, we will prove that if X=1.53R, every node except in the boundaries of a network or holes can receive at least seven control packets for assigning virtual coordinates from landmarks in a dense network.

-Theorem 1: If X = 1.53 R, any node located in the network except in the boundaries of a network or holes can receive at least seven control packets for assigning virtual coordinate from landmarks in a dense network.
+Theorem 1: If X = 1.53R, any node located in the network except in the boundaries of a network or holes can receive at least seven control packets for assigning virtual coordinates from landmarks in a dense network.